earthly/website/blog/_posts/2021-06-01-creating-and-hosting-your-own-deb-packages-and-apt-repo.md

 Oh no! we just leaked our private key.
 Now's the time to regenerate it but using a real name and email address other than `example@example.com`.
 Maybe you can store it in earthly's [secret store](https://docs.earthly.dev/docs/guides/cloud-secrets) instead?

-## Appendix A: A complete example using Earthly
+## Appendix A: A Complete Example using Earthly

 A complete example has been created under [github.com/earthly/example-apt-repo/Earthfile](https://github.com/earthly/example-apt-repo/blob/main/Earthfile).